n3ur0mancer/netrack-app/README.md

 # Netrack - A simple personal net worth tracking dashboard

-This project is in active development.
-Complete documentation will follow in due time.
+Just a fun little react & plotly project on the side.

 ## About this project

 This GitHub repository is a small overview dashboard designed to track personal net worth.
-It provides an interface to monitor various asset types, including currency, commodities, real estate, stocks, and tangible assets.
-Currently, the project is intended to be run locally, serving as a personal curiosity project for exploring the capabilities of Plotly.js.
+It provides an interface to monitor various asset types, including currency, commodities, stocks, and tangible assets.
+Currently, the project is intended to be run locally, serving as a personal curiosity project for exploring the capabilities of Plotly.js and CSS grid.

 To update the asset values displayed on the dashboard, you can modify the data located in the /src/data directory.

+The overall net worth is calculated automatically, as are the worst and best performing assets types.

 ## Available Scripts